sagemathinc/cocalc-doc/source/whiteboard.rst

 Search View
 ##########################

 *Search View* of a whiteboard gives you a panel that lists all text, sticky notes and code in order, with a search box at the top.
 You can search for text and click on any matching item to center the whiteboard on it.
+The ordering of items in Search View is lexicographic by the \(y,x\) coordinates.
+Items closer to the top are listed first.
+Items at the same height are listed left to right.

 Search view can make your whiteboards easier to manage as they get larger.

 .. figure:: img/wb-search-view.png